AdamSCohen/Fortune500History/README.md

 # Code Louisville Project Requirements
 1. Read data in - I read in data from a local csv using pandas.
 2. Manipulate and clean your data - I utilized both built-in pandas functions and lambdas to mainpulate the data.
-3. Analyze your data - I used a number of built in python and pandas functions to find in out information about the data.
+3. Analyze your data - I used a number of built in python and pandas functions to find out information about the data.
-4. Visualize your data - I created multiple ploys using matplotlib.
+4. Visualize your data - I created multiple plots using matplotlib.
 5. Interpret your data and graphical output - Since the main component is in a Jupyter notebook, I used markdown cells to explain my code throughout the project.

 # Running the project